Trainers have many styles, techniques and pricing structures. The most important things to keep in mind are:

 Pet Village Ltd

-(http://www.petvillageltd.com/training) – Salem, OR.
-Salem, Oregon – Jennifer is a great trainer and is very active in schutzhund/IPO sports.
-She has a Schutzhund club and she earned her international judges license to judge working dogs in 2007.
-She is known to be the youngest to achieve that honor in U.S.
+http://www.petvillageltd.com/training – Salem, OR – Jennifer brings a lifetime of experience with German Shepherd Dogs, earning her international judges license to judge working dogs in 2007; known to be the youngest to achieve that honor in U.S. Variety of classes are offered puppy classes, general obedience agility and more.

 Online Video coursesShow online video recommendations

-(http://leerburg.com) Leerburg is a collection of training material from a large number of trainers.
-Not all of them are created equal, unfortunately.
-Stick to material from Ed Frawley and Michael Ellis.
+(http://leerburg.com) Leerburg is a collection of training material from a large number of trainers with a variety of knowledge and ability.

 (http://MikeRitland.com) Mike Ritland, the author of Team Dog, SEAL Dogs and a few other books, has started a new training site like Leerburg.
-It’s relatively new, launched October of 2016, however based on Mike’s other materials we can assume it is a good starting point.
+He has been featured across America in various newspapers and television shows.